May be Your Weakest Point.

 As of 2010, SAP, the leading ERP manufacturer started to put real focus on securing its own codebase.
 Every “SAP Patch Day” includes important security notes and patches, most of which are classified as “Program Error”.
 However, this only addresses the standard codebase!
 Custom development also poses a risk security of your systems.
 SecurityBridge helps detect code vulnerabilities before they are implemented in production.
 Implement effortless methodologies in your software development lifecycle to increase the security posture of your SAP environment.

 Each system has an individual security risk.
 Code Scanner helps you understand and mitigate the risk hidden in custom code.

 Detect an exploit via the Intrusion Detection System, find and close the vulnerability via the Code Scanner.

 Scan individual areas

 Scan your entire customer codebase, or target certain areas.
 It integrates perfectly in your established development workflow.

 Hundreds of Objects, Thousands of Lines - Just a Few Seconds.

 Let the scanner help you to identify vulnerable or malicious coding lines.
 Highlight non-mitigated SQL-, OpenSQL- and ADBC injections vulnerabilities.
-Find missing authorisation checks in remote enabled function modules (RFC).
-Shield the system from backdoors being installed!
-The SB Code Scanner will highlight direct table manipulations, directory traversal vulnerabilities and many other dangers out there in your coding forest.
+Find missing authorization checks in remote enabled function modules (RFC).
+Shield the system from backdoors being installed.
+The SecurityBridge Code Scanner will highlight direct table manipulations, directory traversal vulnerabilities and many other risks lurking in your code.

 Not convinced of the need?